yclukaa/my-profolio/README.md

 install all the dependencies listed in package.json

+# Project Description

-This project is only for fun purpose.
+This project is a my profolio website which is only for fun purpose.
 The design of the website can be found in https://www.figma.com/file/yhuItJ6E3KATSnhKT5yphh/Web-Design?node-id=0%3A1